stanhe/AutoAdaptTabBar/README.md

         titleBar.initTabs(title,"no data");
         titleBar.setScrollDirection(AutoAdaptTabBar.SCROLL_DIRECTION_L);
 ```
-### gradle complie
+### Add dependency

 1. Add it in your root build.gradle at the end of repositories:
 ```
 allprojects {
 		repositories {